burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 7. **Exploit Sparsity.** The idea of exploiting sparsity is to avoid storing and computing on zeroes.
 Structures such as Compressed Sparse Row(CSR) can be used to compress information about sparse matrices, sparse graphs, and sparse weighted graphs.

-8. **Constant folding and propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result in further expressions during compilation.
+8. **Constant folding and Propagation.** The idea of constant folding and propagation is to evaluate constant expressions and substitute the result in further expressions during compilation.